-Figure 8.4: Overview of total transmission for the G102 and G141 grisms (from WFC3 ISR 2011-15).
+Figure 8.4: Overview of total transmission for the G102 and G141 grisms (from WFC3 ISR 2011-05).
 The spectral ranges with more than 10% throughput are indicated.

-The performance of the IR grisms was analyzed during SMOV (WFC3 ISR 2009-17, WFC3 ISR 2009-18).
+The performance of the IR grisms was analyzed during SMOV (WFC3 ISR 2009-17, WFC3 ISR 2009-18 ).
 The flux calibration was revised based on calibration observations made in cycle 17 (WFC3 ISR 2011-05).
 Figure 8.4 shows the total transmission for both grisms as a function of wavelength; indicated are the spectral ranges with total throughput greater than 10%.
 Analysis of monitoring observations made from SMOV through cycle 20 has shown that the flux calibrations of the +1st order spectra have excellent temporal stability, varying by less than 1%, and that the calibration of the large-scale throughput variations over the detector are good to 4% (WFC3 ISR 2012-06 and WFC3 ISR 2014-01).
 Point source aperture corrections measured in cycle 20 (WFC3 ISR 2014-01) are generally consistent with those derived in cycle 17 (WFC3 ISR 2011-05) to 1%.
 Sky images for the IR grisms have been constructed using publicly available data; the average sky brightness measured in the G102 and G141 images is 0.8 e-/s and 1.3 e-/s, respectively (WFC3 ISR 2011-01).
 Multiple components of the sky backgrounds have been modeled and include three components: Zodiacal light, He I glow, and scattered light, providing a significantly improved background subtraction (WFC3 ISR 2020-04).
-A separate software package called hstaxe can be used to extract and calibrate onedimensional spectra from WFC3 grism exposures (see specifically the WFC3 Jupyter notebooks in the hstaxe Github repository).
+A separate software package called hstaxe can be used to extract and calibrate onedimensional spectra from WFC3 grism exposures (see specifically the WFC3 Jupyter notebooks in the hstaxe Github repository, and WFC3 ISR 2023-07).
+In 2023, a different Python package to extract wide-field slitless spectroscopy for the IR grisms, slitlessutils, was released (see Section 8.5).

 The wavelength calibration of the +1, -1, and +2 G102 and G141 orders were re-derived using all of the available multi-cycle calibration data (WFC3 ISR 2016-15).
-The accuracy of this new calibration is estimated to be better than 0.1 pixel for the trace description and better than 0.5 pixel (\sim 10A and 20A for the G102 and G141 grisms, respectively) for the wavelength calibration.
+The accuracy of this new calibration is estimated to be better than 0.1 pixel for the trace description and better than 0.5 pixel (~10A and 20A for the G102 and G141 grisms, respectively) for the wavelength calibration.
 Previous calibration assumed that grism observations would be paired with F098M and F140W direct images for the G102 and G141 grisms, respectively.
 Calibration solutions that include the effect of the filter wedge offset (WFC3 ISR 2010-12) are now also available.